Honourable Artillery Company: Post-war

 In 1992, the signals troops that had been integrated into the patrol squadrons were brought together to form the Signal Squadron; they were subsequently re-integrated with the patrol squadrons in 2010.

-In 1992, on Salisbury Plain, the HAC was the last British Army unit to fire the 25-pounder in the field, as the Gun Troop retrained onto the 105mm Light Gun.
+In 1992, in the Salisbury Plain Training Area, the HAC was the last British Army unit to fire the 25-pounder in the field, as the Gun Troop retrained onto the 105mm Light Gun.
 The 25 pounder continued to be fired ceremonially until it was replaced by the Light Gun.

-In 1996, the first formed unit of the Regiment to be mobilised for active service since the Second World War was called up for Operation Resolute with the NATO IFOR in Bosnia.
+In 1996, the first formed unit of the Regiment to be mobilised for active service since the Second World War was called up for Operation Resolute with the NATO IFOR in Bosnia and Herzegovina.

-The Regiment participated in the celebration of HM The Queen's Golden Jubilee on 4 June 2002 by firing a 62 gun salute at the Tower of London, and by providing a Guard of Honour (including the Regimental Band and the Massed Corps of Drums of the 1st Bn Grenadier Guards and the HAC) at St Paul's Cathedral.
+The regiment participated in the celebration of the Queen's Golden Jubilee on 4 June 2002 by firing a 62 gun salute at the Tower of London, and by providing a Guard of Honour (including the Regimental Band and the Massed Corps of Drums of the 1st Bn Grenadier Guards and the HAC) at St Paul's Cathedral.
 In December of that year, the Captain-General visited and dined with the company to commemorate her Golden Jubilee as Captain-General.

 In 2005, the guns were withdrawn from Gun Troop, which was renamed Liaison Troop.

 In 2006, the HAC was the first major unit of the Territorial Army to convert to the Bowman communications system.
-When Bowman was temporarily withdrawn from the Territorial Army in 2008/9, it was one of the few units to retain the equipment.
+When Bowman was temporarily withdrawn from the Territorial Army in 2008/09, it was one of the few units to retain the equipment.

 In 2016, Queen Elizabeth II became the longest-serving Captain-General of the HAC, with 64 years of service.

 In 2017 A Battery (1st City of London) Honourable Artillery Company, was re-formed to provide gunners in support of 7th Parachute Regiment Royal Horse Artillery.

 Current role and organisation

 Current role

-The main role of the regiment is surveillance and target acquisition, and the provision of parachute gunners in support of 16 Air Assault Brigade.
+The main role of the regiment is surveillance and target acquisition, in which it operates three patrol squadrons.
+In 2018, the regiment took on an additional role when a new battery was formed to serve as part of 16 Air Assault Brigade in support of 7 (Parachute) Regiment, Royal Horse Artillery.

 The HAC has a ceremonial role in providing guards of honour at the Guildhall in the City of London during state visits and, since 1924 (when the Royal Artillery ceased to be stationed at the Tower), has provided the saluting battery at the Tower of London for state occasions.